 Have you ever heard that you’re not supposed to lock your knees completely?
 Well, this isn’t entirely true.
-Yes, you don’t want to snap your knees back and perhaps hyperextend them-but, you do want to extend them completely by fully contracting your quads.
+Yes, you don’t want to snap your knees back and perhaps hyperextend them.
+However, you do want to extend them completely by fully contracting your quads.
 If you keep your knees and quads loose during the lockout portion of the swing, you miss out on a ton of power production.
 Think about pulling your knee caps up towards your hips as opposed to back.

 3. Bend your knees

-Check out Jen Sinkler showing the difference between a successful and unsuccessful swing
+Check out Jen Sinkler showing the difference between a successful and unsuccessful swing:

 4. Root your feet

 There’s a reason why you see a lot of people swinging with their shoes off.
-The power production in the swing starts from the feet, and improper footwear can truly detract from that.
+The power production in the swing starts from the feet.
+Improper footwear can truly detract from that.
 Whenever possible, swing barefoot, and as an alternative-with flat soled, lightweight footwear.
 Regardless, you want to be sure to root your feet into the ground, thinking about pushing them through the floor.
 This is especially important during the lockout, when you’ll want to push your heels into the ground to engage your glutes.
 Just be careful not to let your toes pop up in the process or claw the ground with your toes.

 5. Loosen your grip